What Is a Hash Table? From Array to O(1) Lookup

 Use a hash table when you need to:

-• Count frequencies, such as character counts, word counts, or element occurrences
+• Count frequencies: Character counts, word counts, or element occurrences

 Avoid hash tables when:

-• You need elements in sorted order.
-Hash tables don't maintain ordering.
+• Sorted order needed: Hash tables don't maintain ordering.
 Use a BST or sorted array instead.

-• You need range queries like "find all keys between A and B." Hash tables can't do this efficiently.
+• Range queries needed: "Find all keys between A and B." Hash tables can't do this efficiently.

-• Memory is tightly constrained.
-The load factor overhead and collision handling mean hash tables consume more memory than plain arrays for the same number of elements.
+• Memory constrained: The load factor overhead and collision handling mean hash tables consume more memory than plain arrays for the same number of elements.

 Hash tables are the foundation for five distinct patterns on Codeintuition, including counting, pattern generation, fixed sliding window, variable sliding window, and prefix sum.
 Each pattern builds on the O(1) lookup guarantee you now understand from the inside out.
 The learning path sequences the Hash Table course after Arrays and Linked Lists, so the array mechanics you need are already internalized before you start.
 Premium is $79.99/year, though the prerequisite Array and Linked List courses are permanently free.